 We no longer accept buddy and schedule requests.
 What started as a dozen carpool requests peaked at nearly 500 special requests.
 The volume and nature of requests became impossible to manage with our limited volunteer staff.
 If you volunteer to coach, you select a practice time and field that works for your schedule.
 We offer coaching classes, equipment, and support.
 No soccer experience needed.

 The Club recommends players play in their age-appropriate bracket (where a team is available).
-Requests are intended for players not challenged in their age group.
-Please complete a Play Up Request Form and submit it to email@example.com, for a formal Board review.
-Players may not play down an age bracket.
+Play-Up an Age Group: Requests are intended for players not challenged in their age group.
+Please complete contact the email@example.com, for instructions.
+Play-Down an Age Group: Players may not play down an age bracket.

 There are 2 reasons for this:

 - We do not have enough coaches to place all players that registered on time.

 - Sometimes we have only a few players waitlisted, but there are not enough to create an additional team.
 This is particularly true in older age groups as rosters have more players.

 We make as many teams as possible.
 This is dependent upon the number of volunteer coaches.
 However, if we do not have enough volunteer coaches in your child’s age group, we start a waitlist.
 If we are able to place your child on a team, you are notified via email with registration information.